A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Glowing neon signs in Chinatown in Bangkok, Thailand

-Ethnic Chinese people settled the district that is now called Chinatown in 1782.
-Most of them started selling goods shipped in from China.
-Today, Chinatown still is very much rooted in trade.
+Ethnic Chinese people settled the district in 1782.
+Most of them started selling goods shipped in from their homeland.

 Busy cook at outdoor food stall in Chinatown, Bangkok, Thailand